TheLakeMan/Hyperion/VSCODE_TERMINAL_GUIDE.md

 1. Create small model files in the required format
 2. Add test vocabulary files
-3. Create script to convert from standard formats (e.g., ONNX) to TinyAI format
+3. Create script to convert from standard formats (e.g., ONNX) to Hyperion format

 ## Keyboard Shortcuts for Efficient Development